 This worldwide exhibition will bring together artists and the public to highlight the role contemporary botanical artists play in calling attention to the need to preserve our botanical diversity.
 Each country boasts unique habitats and plants that are common, rare, or threatened.

 Participating countries will provide digital slide shows of up to 40 works, to be compiled with all of the other countries images and shown at each venue during the run of the exhibition.

-If you would like to find out more please email email@example.com.
+If you would like to find out more you can view the Botanical Art Worldwide website.